-Success tips when doing business in Albania
+Success tips when doing business in Albania in 2023

 - Albanian greetings during first meetings tend to be conservative and reserved.
 A handshake and direct eye contact are expected.
 In general, refer to business persons by their surname unless invited to call them by their first name;